yuekaizhang/dynamo/deploy/metrics/README.md

    - Start the [components/metrics](../../components/metrics/README.md) application to begin monitoring for metric events from dynamo workers and aggregating them on a Prometheus metrics endpoint: `http://localhost:9091/metrics`.
    - Uncomment the appropriate lines in prometheus.yml to poll port 9091.
    - Start worker(s) that publishes KV Cache metrics: [examples/rust/service_metrics/bin/server](../../lib/runtime/examples/service_metrics/README.md)` can populate dummy KV Cache metrics.
-   - For a real workflow with real data, see the KV Routing example in [examples/llm/utils/vllm.py](../../examples/llm/utils/vllm.py).

 ## Configuration